LauraSchmolzer/TLS-handshake-implementation/README.md

    ```
 4. The client will connect to the server, perform the handshake, and then you can start sending messages interactively.

-Notes:
+### Notes:
 - Make sure the Server is running before the Client as it is Client-initiated.
 - The connection uses HOST = "127.0.0.1" and PORT = 4444.
 Ensure no other process is using that port.
 - Both scripts should be in the same directory, else adjust the paths.

+**Security / Cryptography Notes:**
+Add a short section describing the cryptography involved:

+## Cryptography Overview
+- **Ephemeral key exchange:** X25519 used to derive a shared secret.
+- **Symmetric encryption:** AES-GCM for authenticated encryption of messages.
+- **PKI (optional):** Server identity is verified via a CA-signed certificate.